redstonerodent/continuousEngine/README.md

 This will save the game in a `saves` subdirectory of the current directory, and will print the name of the saved file.
 You can specify the file with `-f`; otherwise it is automatically generated.

+### To play against an AI

+Use (a copy of) `battlecode/human.py` as one of the `player_files` in the above command.
+This "AI" is actually controlled by a human through the usual game interface.

 ### To watch a saved game

 `continuous-battlecode watch file`